Elbsides/www/index.markdown

 The next Elbsides conference will be held **on June 5th, [2026](/2026/)**.

-**We are sold out for 2026.
-Thanks to everyone who registered or bought a supporter ticket.
-Also, thanks again to all our sponsors who are supporting us and making this event possible!**

-However, there are still a few workshop tickets available.
+**The conference is sold out for 2026.
+However, there are still a few workshop tickets available.**

 Check out the [workshops page](/2026/workshops/) for more information on how to register for the workshops.
 Keep in mind, that the workshops are sold separately from the conference and require a separate ticket.
 If you want to attend both the conference and the workshops, you will need both tickets.

 [![Workshop Tickets](/assets/2026/images/Elbsides-2026-workshop-ticket.png){:width="20%" style="padding: 10px;"}](https://pretix.eu/elbsides/elbsides-WS-2026/).

+Thanks to everyone who registered or bought a supporter ticket.
+Also, thanks again to all our sponsors who are supporting us and making this event possible!

 The conference will be held at the [Hotel Hafen Hamburg](https://www.hotel-hafen-hamburg.de) in the [Elbkuppel](https://www.hotel-hafen-hamburg.de/en/conferences/elbkuppel/), a unique event location in the heart of Hamburg overlooking the harbor.
 The Elbkuppel has been recently renovated and offers a modern and comfortable setting for our conference.